99 Notable alumni of

 -

-Charles "Blackie" Chen or Chen Chien-Chou is a Taiwanese former television host, actor, basketball manager, entrepreneur, and basketball player.
-He was the founder and former chief executive officer of the Taiwanese professional basketball league P. League+.
-In June 2023, he resigned due to three allegations of sexual harassment made against him.
+Charles "Blackie" Chen or Chen Chien-Chou is a Taiwanese TV celebrity, basketball player and sports manager.
+He is the founder of the Taiwanese professional basketball league P. League+.

 -